 Our career and professional development roadmap for postdocs is designed to help you navigate your path toward a successful career.
 Download a PDF of the Postdocs Career and Professional Development Roadmap.

 After you take a look at the roadmap, we strongly recommend that you draft your own individual development plan (IDP).
 The IDP is a process designed to help individuals understand their own abilities, determine career possibilities, and set professional development objectives.
 The aim is for you to create a document that clearly identifies current goals in a way that resonates with your own long-term professional goals and is informed by your mentor(s) expertise.
-Georgia Tech's resource on IDPs can be found here.
+View Georgia Tech's resource on IDPs.

 Individual Career Advising